Georgia Lock

 Georgia Nathalie Lock (born 25 October 1996) is an English actress and presenter.
-She starred in the children's series Sadie J, The Evermoor Chronicles, and presented the CBBC magazine show Friday Download.
+She starred in the children's series Sadie J and The Evermoor Chronicles, and presented the CBBC magazine show Friday Download.

 Early life and education

 Lock was born in Aylesbury Vale and grew up in rural Buckinghamshire.
 She attended Waddesdon Church of England School.
 Her mother began taking her to drama classes in Winslow when she was eight.

 Career

 In 2010, Lock was cast as the main character in the CBBC television show Sadie J, which ran for three series from 2011 to 2013.
-In addition to playing the lead, she recorded the theme song, "In A Boy's World".
+In addition to playing the lead, she recorded the theme song, "In a Boys' World".
 The theme tune was officially released by Demon Records, in association with the BBC.
 A shortened version of the song is used for the Sadie J title sequence.

-In 2011 she began presenting the CBBC entertainment programme Friday Download alongside Tyger Drew-Honey, Ceallach Spellman, Richard Wisker, Dionne Bromfield and Aidan Davis.
-She presented for 4 series from 2011 to 2012 before leaving the show.
+In 2011, she began presenting the CBBC entertainment programme Friday Download alongside Tyger Drew-Honey, Cel Spellman, Richard Wisker, Dionne Bromfield and Aidan Davis.
+She presented for four series from 2011 to 2012.